cody-barker/phase-3-sinatra-react-project/README.md

 You may also see any lint errors in the console.

 ## For Contributors
-If you'd like to contribute to the database, you may fork this repo and submit your changes for approval to codybarker.or@gmail.com
+If you'd like to contribute to this project, you may fork this repo and submit your changes for approval to codybarker.or@gmail.com

 ##  Support
 e: codybarker.or@gmail.com